allevo/gathering/README.md

  * *min* is the maxium value in the percentile
  * *mean* is the mean value in the percentile

-**Warning: please don't ask a lot of percetiles.
+**Warning: please don't ask a lot of percentiles.
 This might have a performace impact**

 ## Configuration
 Your configuration describes which backends will be load.
 For each backend, it's possible to specify a different configuration avoiding name collisions.